Pollinator Week June 18-24, 2018

 Join Fermilab ecologist Ryan Campbell for a walk to look for pollinators and learn about pollinator habitat.
 Meet at the Interpretive Trail parking lot. (map)

 Join our volunteers afterwards for a habitat restoration workday 1 - 3 pm.

 Native bee expert Terry Miesle will lead walks to look for native bees and other pollinators.
 The bee walks are limited to 15 people.
 Please RSVP at email@example.com

-Robert Betz Summer InternshipAssist in habitat management at Fermilab (more details and how to apply)
+Robert Betz Fall InternshipAssist in habitat management at Fermilab for 12 weeks Sep-Nov 2018. (details)

 The Fermilab Natural Areas organization, formed in 2006, is a not for profit, all volunteer network dedicated to restoring, managing and enhancing the natural areas and resources of Fermilab in order to maintain and improve their ecological health and biodiversity.
 We do not receive funding from Fermilab or the federal government and depend on membership, donations and grants to fund our operations.
 Throughout the year, we conduct work events where volunteers come together to participate in organized restoration projects.
 We welcome all volunteers, donations and memberships to FNA.